panva/node-oidc-provider/README.md

 - [RFC7638 - JSON Web Key (JWK) thumbprint][feature-thumbprint]

 ## Example
-To run and experiment with the example, clone the oidc-provider repo and install the dependencies:
+To run and experiment with an example client and a server, clone the oidc-provider repo and install the dependencies:

 ```bash
 $ git clone git://github.com/panva/node-oidc-provider.git oidc-provider